bertspaan/bertspaan.github.io/_projects/arts-holland.md

 </section>
 <section>
   <span>
       Arts Holland provides both a REST API and a <a href="http://en.wikipedia.org/wiki/SPARQL">SPARQL</a> endpoint to access the data.
-To explain SPARQL and the available data in detail, I developed an <a href="http://dev.artsholland.com/tutorial/">interactive SPARQL tutorial</a> which guides API users step by step throught the query language.
+To explain SPARQL and the available data in detail, I developed an interactive SPARQL tutorial which guides users of the API step by step through the query language and Arts Holland's data model.
   </span>
 </section>